BIBB Logo

 German: Aufenthaltstitel

-Individuals from third countries require state authorisation if they are seeking to enter Germany and wish to stay here.
+Individuals from require state authorisation if they are seeking to enter Germany and wish to stay here.
 This authorisation is called a residence permit.

 There are 3 temporary residence permits: